Christmas Eve memories with dear friends, precious despite illness.

 I made many trips to the hospital through the fall.
 Sometimes I went to the 4th floor ICU, sometimes to the 3rd floor Medical-Surgical unit.
 Always to visit, assist, encourage my dear friend Nancy.
 Before her illness, she was the encourager, the giver, the friend ever ready to lend an ear, a hand, expertise, ideas, dreams...

-It was so difficult for Nancy to be the recipient of others' care, love, and gifts.
+It was exceedingly difficult for Nancy to be the recipient of others' care, love, and gifts.

 Her illness and subsequent complications from heart valve surgery in October escalated into placement of a pacemaker, and an allergic reaction to heparin resulted in loss of circulation to one foot, and several fingertips, ultimately leading to amputation of the foot just after Thanksgiving.
 Yet, Nancy remained an encourager, a sweet-spirited gracious lady through each trial.

-She was so overwhelmed when she received word that missionaries and friends around the world were lifting her up in prayer.
+When she received word that missionaries and friends around the world were lifting her up in prayer, the out-pouring of love and care overwhelmed her.
 Surely, God granted the petitions for peace of mind.

 That year, Christmas Eve fell on Sunday, the 4th Sunday, one of the Sundays that my husband, and I, and our three sons served in the nursing home ministry with several other couples and families from our church.
-A Candlelight service was planned at our church that night, but no choir practice on the schedule that evening.
+Our church planned a candlelight service that night, but we had no choir practice on the schedule that evening.

 A couple free hours between the nursing home service and evening church meant that I could go up and spend some time with Nancy.
 I drove to the hospital and made the now familiar trek from the parking area to the lobby.
 At the elevators, I met up with our close friends, the Griffin family; they also served in the nursing home ministry.
 Beth had been the most constant companion to Nancy since our return from camp the first week of August.
 Beth and Nancy's sister, Jo, took shifts staying with Nancy most waking hours at the hospital.
-Nancy was so weak after each surgery and recovery attempt that she needed an advocate.
+Though she struggled to recover, Nancy weakened after each surgery; she needed an advocate.

 I noticed as I met up with the Griffin family that they carried hymnals, and that Deborah had her viola.
 We rode up to the 3rd floor together and were greeted by Nancy and Jo with a warm welcome when we entered her room together.